Strategic Planning and Management in Retailing

-Being competitive and customer-oriented in today’s rapidly changing retail market means retailers of all types -- bricks and clicks -- need to create and implement a winning market strategy.
-You need to plan for tomorrow’s growth while you manage today’s operations.
+Being competitive and customer-oriented in today’s rapidly changing market means retailers of all types—bricks and clicks—need to plan for tomorrow’s growth, while managing today’s operations.

-Strategic Planning and Management in Retailing helps retail businesses develop the effective strategies and dynamic leaders needed to compete and win in the global retail marketplace.
+Strategic Planning and Management in Retailing helps you develop the effective strategies your business needs to compete and win in the global retail marketplace.
+Specifically, you will:

 - Plan for strategic growth, including financial modeling and productivity analysis